Megan Twohey: Transgender healthcare

-In November 2022, The New York Times published a piece co-written by Twohey about the concerns some medical professionals (including Hilary Cass) had about the possible consequences of transgender adolescents taking puberty blockers.
+In November 2022, The New York Times published a piece co-written by Twohey criticizing the prescription of puberty blockers for transgender minors.
 Dr. AJ Eckert (director of the gender-affirming care program for Anchor Health in Connecticut and a teacher at Quinnipiac University's School of Medicine) called the Times piece "another hit piece against trans people".
 Eckert also wrote an article published by Science-Based Medicine, in which he said "the reporting ignored evidence and important context to weave a narrative portraying puberty blockers as far more risky than they actually are".
 In an op-ed published by Teen Vogue, the chief medical officer of the Los Angeles LGBT Center said the New York Times authors "[failed] to meaningfully investigate the most compelling reason why medical providers consider puberty blockers in trans and gender diverse youth: These medications save lives."

 A statement issued by the executive committee of the World Professional Association for Transgender Health and the board of its U.S. affiliate said the reporting "furthers the atmosphere of misinformation and subjectivity that has grown to surround the area of gender affirming medical interventions for transgender youth", and accused the authors of "[coming] up short in their interpretation and application of available data".
 On social media, lawyer and transgender rights activist Chase Strangio of the ACLU pointed to the piece as an example of how "rhetoric found in major news outlets fuels anti-trans violence", according to the geek culture website The Mary Sue.
 A writer for Slate magazine said the New York Times piece "does not seem to trust [the] medical consensus view".
 Fox News said the report "sparked jeers from critics on social media mocking their newfound nuanced coverage of puberty blockers" and was "also blasted by progressives".

+Blake Lively article

+In December 2024, The New York Times published an article by Twohey and two other journalists titled "We Can Bury Anyone: Inside a Hollywood Smear Machine" detailing claims by actress Blake Lively that It Ends with Us director and co-star Justin Baldoni had employed a public relations team to smear her reputation, allegations that would lead to a court battle between Lively and Baldoni over the film.
+Baldoni and 10 associated parties mentioned in the article denied the allegations and sued The New York Times for libel.
+In June 2025, the court dismissed the lawsuit against the newspaper, citing legal protections for its reporting.
+The legal fight between Baldoni and Lively that stemmed from Lively's original complaint continued in court, where a judge dismissed the majority of Lively’s claims in April 2026.
+In May 2026, Lively voluntarily withdrew her remaining claims, ending the litigation in a settlement.